EnEmerson/my-online-resume/README.md

 	* I worked as an Usher and Cashier at Movies 8, ensuring customers' movie-going experience at the theater was always of high quality.
 Duties included: Selling and taking tickets, guiding customers to their auditorium, cleaning messes, sweeping theaters, and selling concessions/snacks.

 3. **Fun 2 Learn Code (Jun.
 2018 \- Aug.
 2018)**
-	* I worked as an instructor and camp leader at Fun 2 Learn Code, where kids would come for week\-long camps to learn about computer programming, game design, and engineering.
+	* I worked as an instructor and camp leader at Fun 2 Learn Code.
+Kids between the ages of 7 and 14 would come for week-long camps to learn about computer programming, game design, and Science Technology Engineering Art Mathematics (STEAM).
+I taught classes covering languages such as Java, C#, and Python.

 4. **Texas State CIS & QMST Dept. (Sep.
 2018 \- May.
 2019)**
 	* I currently work as an Undergraduate Instructional Assistant at Texas State University.
 I help manage a computer lab and tutor students for the CIS & QMST department when they come in for help.
-I assist fellow students with various topics like: Microsoft Office applications, C# programming, and SQL database problems.
+I assist fellow students with various topics like: Microsoft Office applications, Java/C# programming, and SQL database problems.

 ---